 So-called science weapons introduced as an attempt to bring variety into the game’s arsenal.
 Those are unique weapons, each with its own story, special effect, and side quest.
 Mandibular Rearranger, for example, is a club, which not just staggers the enemy, but also tweaks and grotesquely distorts the baddie’s face; Shrink Ray gun weakens the enemy and, as expected, shrinks him into a half of his normal size.
-Unfortunately, there are just five science weapons in the game, and their practical benefit is very small.
-Reading the stories of those guns is what actually made completing those side quests worth for me, for they are far more interesting than guns themselves.
+Unfortunately, there are just five science weapons in the game, and their practical benefit is minimal.
+Reading the stories of those guns is what actually made completing those side quests worth for me, for they are far more interesting than weapons themselves.

 Same may be told about the game as a whole.
-Its story content is greatly superior to the mechanical side.
+Its story content is significantly superior to the mechanical side.
 Writing in the game is top-notch, with fun and rich dialogs, lore, and quests, filled with tasty storytelling.
 How The Outer Worlds satirizes cynical capitalism may seem to be exaggerated or over the top.
 But if you think about it, considering last insides from inner kitchens of real corporations like Amazon or Tesla, The Outer Worlds’ corporate horrors seem not so far-fetched.

-Even the most unimportant side-quest has a story rich with interesting and fun ideas.
+Even the most unimportant side-quest has a story rich with exciting and fun ideas.
 From dealing with the horrible and tragic aftermath of diet toothpaste experiment gone wrong, to helping a scientist in saving his beloved pets, each with its own nickname, inspired by the scientist’s favorite TV-series.
-Those small but detailed stories are what gives The Outer Worlds such needed uniqueness, which the game mechanics fail to deliver.
+Those small but detailed stories are what give The Outer Worlds such needed uniqueness, which the game mechanics fail to deliver.

-Aside from the richly detailed world, The Outer Worlds presents diverse cast of interesting characters.
+Aside from the richly detailed world, The Outer Worlds presents a diverse cast of interesting characters.
 Each of your companions has a story to tell and a quest to accomplish.
-Their characters are fleshed out and very well written; they actively participate in dialogs, bringing their unique point of view in almost every situation in the game.
+Their personalities are fleshed out and very well written; they actively participate in dialogs, bringing their unique point of view in almost every situation in the game.

 Oh, and there is no romance option in The Outer Worlds.
 At least, not for you.
 Some of your companions will live through a love story, which may have a good ending with your help, but your main character is going to remain single.
-Not every space hero is Commander Shepard, and kudos to Obsidian for making such bold and brave decision.
-When you’re not focused on romancing a certain character, you happen to widen your attention unto the rest of your crew stories.
+Not every space hero is Commander Shepard, and kudos to Obsidian for making such a bold and brave decision.
+When you’re not focused on romancing a certain character, you happen to widen your attention to the rest of your crew stories.
 Eventually, the decision to not include romancing options for a protagonist doesn’t limit the player but leads to the opposite result.

 The Outer Worlds is a 100% Obsidian game from the aspect of the narrative choice.
 Most of the game quests have several options of solving, some put you in moral dilemmas of various difficulty.
 Most of your decisions’ consequences are going to be summed up in a Fallout-like slide-show after you beat the game.